papr8ka/-lwjgl-basics-wiki/Display.md

 Next, we can disable depth testing since most 2D games will not require this.
 A bit of info here: the depth buffer is used in 3D scenes to ensure that distant objects render correctly, and do not overlap with closer objects.

-In 2D games, we determine which sprites overlap others based on their *draw order*.
-Some advanced games may make use of the depth buffer for hardware-accelerated depth sorting, but we don't need to worry about that for now.
+In 2D games, we determine which sprites overlap others based on their *draw order* (i.e. sprite B is drawn after sprite A, therefore it will appear on top of sprite A).
+Some advanced 2D games may make use of the depth buffer for hardware-accelerated depth sorting, but we don't need to worry about that for now.

 ```java
 glDisable(GL_DEPTH_TEST);